 Arches and Canyonlands National Parks

-- Ebikes are not allowed in Arches National Park
+- E-bikes are allowed in Arches National Park on paved

 Dead Horse Point State Park